addlive/addlive-ios-sdk-tutorials/README.md

 The sample application implements the listener onSpeechActivity which receives the user id and activity of each user in the session.

+## Tutorial 4.1 - Two remote renders at the same time

+The sample application related to this tutorial will show you the basics of rendering two remote feeds at the same time and in the same view.

 ## Tutorial 5 - Conference App